lebaz20/complete-microservice-application/readme.md

 ![all added products](readme-images/all-product-added.png)

-If you check product table there is three product added with no **discount_offer**.
-We will add **discount_offer** by sending an event notification from other offer-service application.
+If you check product table there is three products added with no **inventory**.
+We will add **inventory** by sending an event notification from the other inventory-service application.

 One additional information, I have not added any price when adding *Rolex*.
 Price can be added or updated later after adding any product by ``Add Price`` button.

-## Run Offer service
+## Run Inventory service
 Open separate terminal and run
  ````
- cd offer-service/
+ cd inventory-service/
  mvn clean install
  mvn spring-boot:run
  ````